Surfshark VPN: Ride the VPN wave like a boss

-For the uninitiated, a VPN or Virtual Private Network is a service that allows you to access the internet as if you were connected to a private network – meaning – it allows you to access the internet securely and anonymously.
+For the uninitiated, a VPN or Virtual Private Network is a service that allows you to access the internet as if you were connected to a private network – meaning – it will enable you to access the internet securely and anonymously.
 Furthermore, besides securing and offering anonymity over the internet, a VPN also helps you bypass region-specific content on the internet.
-So you can enjoy your favorite content (unavailable in your region), back at your home.
+So you can enjoy your favorite content (unavailable in your region) back at your home.

-To give you some background, Surfshark is a newcomer in the VPN services space.
+Surfshark is a newcomer in the VPN services space to give you some background.
 It is based out of the British Virgin Islands and has over 1040 servers in around 61 locations.
-When compared to some of the other VPN services, Surfshark holds a bunch of advantages with its unique set of features such as kill switch, whitelist, camouflage mode, and different VPN connection types like Physical, Virtual, P2P, and MultiHop.
+However, when compared to some of the other VPN services, Surfshark holds a bunch of advantages with its unique set of features such as kill switch, whitelist, camouflage mode, and different VPN connection types like Physical, Virtual, P2P, and MultiHop.

 With that said, let’s dive in and look at all the different features of Surfshark VPN in detail.

 One of the major concerns for a lot of users on the internet these days is the annoying ad-trackers.
-To deal with which, Surfshark VPN offers what it calls, CleanWeb.
-CleanWeb is a neat little feature that allows you to surf the web without encountering any ad-trackers, or having to worry about malware or phishing attacks.
+To deal with this, Surfshark VPN offers what it calls, CleanWeb.
+CleanWeb is a neat little feature that allows you to surf the web without encountering ad trackers or worrying about malware or phishing attacks.
 Further, the service has an updated database of various malicious or infected websites that actively help it to prevent you from accessing such websites.

 Similar to CleanWeb, another nifty feature with Surfshark is the Whitelister option.
 As the name suggests, the Whitelister feature offers you the ability to allow specific apps or websites to bypass the VPN connection.
-For this, the service uses the split tunneling technology that creates separate tunnels for the traffic to pass through.
-So, for instance, if you want to access some country-specific content on an app and do not require other apps to use the encrypted tunnel, you can pass the former through VPN and the latter through the usual path using this feature.
-As of now, Whitelister is only available on Windows for computers and on Android for mobile phones.
+For this, the service uses split tunneling technology that creates separate tunnels for the traffic to pass through.
+So, for instance, if you want to access some country-specific content on an app and do not require other apps to use the encrypted tunnel, you can pass the former through VPN and the latter through the usual path utilizing this feature.
+Unfortunately, Whitelister is only available on Windows for computers and on Android for mobile phones.

 Unlike the usual VPN services, Surfshark also offers a unique way to connect over the secured connection by connecting to multiple countries at once to add an extra layer of security.
 Essentially, you can connect to two countries, instead of one, before establishing a connection with the destination server.
 And by doing so, there is an added extra layer of security to your identity.